“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 Oh me.
 Why me?
 Right now?

 “Janice.”
 I didn’t know what else to say.
 Then the lights cut out right as we met eyes.
 There was an awkward pause of us standing two feet apart in the darkness.
 It gave me time to think of something else to say.
-I opened my mouth.
-“Nice 'batookus.”

 “Oh my God.”
 I said, hunched over by a nearby incinerator.
 I wanted to put myself in it.
-Some guy walked by and dropped something on my head.
-It bounced off the moment it hit, and there was something also weird, something wet.
-It drizzled down my back, discoloring my sweet, new threads.
-“Hey!”
+While reveling in my embarrassment, some guy walked by and dropped something on my head.
+Whatever he tossed bounced off the moment it made contact with me.
+Strangely, it didn’t just disappear into dust like all waste products in this world.
+It fell to the ground, landing by my foot.
+Taking up space.

 “Why don't you get some beer?”
 He said.

-Another reason for the ban, as crazy as it sounds, was because too many people were drowning themselves in their soup bowls and kitchen sinks.
-Fear ruled things, and if people couldn’t repopulate or bother raising a happy family, then what was the point of living.
-Of course that ‘rumor’ slipped into the public's grapevine.
-Nobody actually knew when the sun was gonna reach its kill zone, but there was an agreed idea that it was not in 5,000,000 years.
-The true amount of time left was up in the air and that scared people the most.
+Fear ruled things, and if people couldn’t repopulate or bother raising a happy family, then what was the point of living?
+Of course, the ‘sun rumor’ slipped into the public's grapevine.
+Nobody actually knew when the sun was gonna reach its kill zone, but there was an agreed idea that it was in fact not until 5,000,000 years.
+The true amount of time we had left was up in the air and that scared people the most.

 “Sure guy.”
 I sneered and took a cup from his arrangement.
+My eyes widened.
 I brought it to my mouth and hesitated to taste it.
 The beer foam touched my nose and a wet droplet ran down my face.
 It felt like a waste, so I caught the droplet with my tongue.
 After I finished the cup I went for another.

 The bartender had no problem serving me more drinks.
 The cool liquid was running through my veins and it made my body feel alive.
 No vaporized-anything could compare to this.
 This stuff was the sauce.
-So far the best part of tonight had been hanging around the beer vat, drinking its liquid treasure, just like how it should be in the Time of Good.
-Why do anything else?

-As access to information continued to advance and our personal computers continuously upgraded, it was easy for anyone to catch wind of the doom that awaited as it was literally information being delivered into our heads.
+As access to information continued to advance and our personal computers continuously upgraded, it was easy for anyone to catch wind of the doom that awaited as it was literally live information being delivered into our heads.
 At the time, they had no plan to inform the world about the sun.
-Alcohol poisoning is a really easy way to go, and as news broke out about the sun getting closer and that there was nothing humanity could do about it, liquor sales skyrocketed tremendously.
+Alcohol poisoning is a really easy way to go, and as news broke out about the sun getting closer, and that there was nothing humanity could do about it, liquor sales skyrocketed tremendously.
 Most people sought the blissful escape of liquor as things were hopeless.

 I was completely obliterated.

-The lights were cut and the room went dark, but this time it was just dark enough to see a little.
-For a second I thought it was just me but the audience reacted too.
+For a second I thought it was just me.
 People were crowding around in a circle in the center of the room; many of them had the same sick look on their faces as Jerry did, darting their eyes around, sizing each other up.
+Jerry was among them.
+Somehow I was too.

 It took a second take to realize that it was the sound of a bell’s toll.
-It sounded like the one above our office building, if not then identical to it.
-That bell rings every hour so that must mean it's 22:00 - maybe.
+It sounded like the one above our office building, if not that particular bell, it was identical to it.
+That bell rings every hour so that must’ve meant it was 22:00 - maybe.
 I was blitzed and wasn’t sure what the fuck it meant.
-Listen to me, swearing can get you a life sentence in prison if someone takes offense to it.
+It rang out repeatedly.

 Then this new sound emerged and it soon encapsulated the entire room.
-The jingle-jangle noises from earlier were back, although these sounds were a tad different and they slowly erupted growing louder and louder.
+The jingle-jangle noises from earlier were back, yet these sounds were a tad different and they slowly erupted growing louder and louder.
 My ears were hurting but the noises kept rising in pitch.
 As the blaring leveled out it randomly stopped, leaving the room with an uncomfortable silence, with people and myself awaiting an unexpected return of the noise.

 It returned without any warning and it scared me and I choked on my spit, thinking right then and there I was gonna die, but the sound, the sounds had returned in a playful, fast, sporadic composition that I had never in my life heard.
 The vibrations of whatever was being produced rattled my head and body, sending chills down my spine and making a warm sensation in my chest.
 A wide smile exploded across my face as the alcohol grabbed me and took charge.
 It was absolutely incredible what I was listening to.
 I had to make sure I wasn’t the only one in complete awe by the sounds from the room.
 I scanned the partygoers, spotting their faces and expressions of disbelief.

 Their faces failed my expectations as most people looked more eager and nervous of each other.
+Eyes still darting.
 Not ten seconds ago I was the one sweating nuts, but these sounds, these beautiful noises I was hearing, blended and perfectly interlinked had overwhelmed me with joy.
 There wasn’t anyone who was reacting anywhere close as I was.
 There was composure and stillness from some, and sick, crazy looks from others.
 The crazy ones looked like Jerry.

 Then, another tile lit up green, this time it was underneath a woman standing right next to me.
-My heart jumped for a moment as it was very close to me.
+My heart jumped for a moment as it was very close to where I was.
 I looked at her face and it was white as a ghost, and her forehead glistened like she was sweating.
 The feeble woman wobbled to the center of the circle to meet the man in the middle.
 The man waved shyly but the woman diverted her eyes from his.
 Nobody else in the circle said a word and we all let the two do whatever it was they were to do.
-She met him and his presence toward her.
-Even from where I was standing I could see her body was shaking, trembling and she was unable to look at the stranger in front of her.
-I could see his eyes were looking down, set on her, unmoving, and focused.

-It was tense and I went back to listening to the noises some more, but they had fizzled out, and stopped.
-All of us had a clear view from our formation.
-There was a focus on the two in the center.
-I wasn’t sure what was next.
-I watched the man lift his hand gently toward her, but before it got to close, a vicious splatter of blood squirted out.
-He took his other hand and grabbed his bleeding palm, showing clear pain from the slash.
-His face on the other hand had changed from looking plain to looking depraved.
-The blood covered the side of the circle they were standing in and a shadow of a blood stain projected on the ceiling thanks to the lights in the floor.
+I watched the man lift his hand gently toward her, but before it got too close, a vicious splatter of blood squirted out.
+I gasped and covered my mouth.
+He took his other hand and grabbed his bleeding palm, showing a clear tear to us all.
+His face on the other hand had changed from looking somewhat plain to looking absolutely depraved.
+The blood covered his side of the circle they were standing in and a shadow of a blood stain projected on the ceiling thanks to the lights on the floor.

 Possibly this was the root of the woman's fear.
 Somewhere there was this invisible blade or something in the middle of them, and I couldn't see it.
 Was it coming from the ground, the roof?
 Was it a laser?
 I wondered where it was and the liquid in my stomach churned.
 The woman slowly opened her palm and raised it toward the man and just as expected more blood was spilled and the shadow on the ceiling grew in size.
 The woman yanked her hand back and whimpered looking at it.